Balance/Fall Risk Assessment

 What is Dizziness?

 Nearly 20% of adults will experience significant dizziness at some point in their lives.
 Vertigo and dizziness are the 2nd most common complaint after headache.
 Dizziness can be described as a sensation of lightheadedness, floating, unsteadiness, giddiness or faintness.
 In contrast to dizziness, vertigo is described as a sensation of movement of either self or the environment moving around the person in a rotational or spinning manner.
-Human vestibular system is extremely important in a person’s core functioning, affecting our ability to perform day-to-day tasks.
 The sense of equilibrium is sustained by a complex interaction of the subsequent parts of the nervous system:

 Causes of Dizziness

 There are many possible origins of dizziness, however some of the most common are:

 - Inner ear disease

 - BPPV – benign paroxysmal positional vertigo (this is also the most common cause of vertigo)

 At Audiology Island we use the latest, specialised equipment to conduct balance tests, looking not only at the vestibular system (in the ear) but also responses from the eyes, the muscles and the central nervous system which make up the wider balance system.
 Proper diagnosis will determine the effective medical or surgical treatment.
 Dr. Fulman and Dr. Shapiro use a multi-disciplinary approach to investigation and management and will always make an appropriate referral based on the evaluation results.

 At Audiology Island our highly qualified doctors of audiology, know how to diagnose the etiology of dizziness and implement appropriate treatment.
 Treatment depends upon symptoms, medical history and proper diagnosis.
 It can include: